Get

 8. Australian Shepherds Are Still Working Dogs

 Though nowhere near as popular for working purposes as they used to be, Australian Shepherds still make ideal working dogs today.
-Their intelligence, trainability, and tenacious work ethic make them perfectly suited for a lot of jobs.
+Their intelligence, trainability, and tenacious work ethic make them ideally suited for many jobs.
 Among them, Aussies serve as herding dogs, search-and-rescue dogs, emotional support dogs, and more!
 They’re an adaptable breed that excels at nearly anything they set their minds to do.

 9. Native Americans Called Them Ghost Eye Dogs

-Once one of the predominant working dog breeds in the US, Australian Shepherds became widely known as “ghost eye” dogs by natives due to their hauntingly pale blue eyes.
+As one of the predominant working dog breeds in the US, Australian Shepherds became known as “ghost eye” dogs by natives due to their hauntingly pale blue eyes.
 According to legend, Native Americans considered them sacred animals whose unique eyes linked them to the spirit world.
-Other legends speak of heterochromatic dogs as being able to view heaven and earth at the same time.
-They may not be supernatural, but it sure seems like it when you stare into their gorgeous eyes!
+Other legends speak of heterochromatic dogs as being able to view heaven and earth simultaneously.
+They may not be supernatural, but it seems like it when you stare into their gorgeous eyes!

 10. They Come in Miniature Version

 Australian Shepherds originally only came in their large standard size, but breeding efforts in the 1960s yielded a smaller, more petite dog.
-This smaller Aussie went unrecognized, though, and was eventually considered a separate breed entirely: the Miniature American Shepherd.
+However, this smaller Aussie went unrecognized and was eventually considered a separate breed entirely: the Miniature American Shepherd.

 Conclusion